Many individuals become nonsmokers every day without

 create a negative mood state in which you visualize the harmful and disgusting

-smell the stench of the smoke on your clothes and body; see the stains on
+the stench of the smoke on your clothes and body; see the stains on your

 the poisons coating your lungs and other internal organs.
-Then
+After the intense

 Third,